top of page

 8. Switch the Order of Given Names

-Frequently, I have found my ancestors have used their first and middle names interchangeably.
-I have found Robert Peter Sparks as Peter Roberts, Peter R, Peter and Robert without any consistency.
+Frequently, my ancestors used their first and middle names interchangeably.
+I have found Robert Peter Sparks as Peter Roberts, Peter R, Peter, and Robert without any consistency.
 He didn't use one name as a child and the other as an adult.
 Thus, I've learned to use both the first and middle names in my search queries.

 9. Conduct Place Searches

-Many readers have had tremendous success by searching for their ancestors using property names or addresses.
-They've found this useful in English Parish records when they search by the name of the property.
-I've found this helpful when I use a City Directory and use the cross-street index.
+Many readers have successfully searched for their ancestors using property names or addresses.
+They found this useful in English parish records when they searched by the property's name.
+I've found this helpful when I use a City Directory and the cross-street index.
 In some data sets, you can key in an address like 1851 Medill Street and find all the previous occupants of that address.

 10. Ancestor + Spouse